How to watch DC's Doom Patrol and when it arrives in the UK

 When is Doom Patrol season 2 released?

-Doom Patrol season one aired in the UK back in January 2020 on Starzplay – a subscription streaming service from American network Starz.
+Doom Patrol season one was available to stream in the UK back in January 2020 on StarzPlay – a subscription streaming service available as part of Amazon Prime Video.
 (It was previously available on the DC Universe platform in the US.)

-Doom Patrol season 2 will similarly air on Starzplay on Thursday, 16th July.
+Doom Patrol season two will similarly be available on StarzPlay on Thursday, 16th July – three weeks after making its Stateside debut, with the second season premiering on 25th June on both DC Universe and new streaming platform HBO Max.

 Where can I watch Doom Patrol?